shuxjweb/pixel_sampling/README.md

 # Semantic-guided Pixel Sampling for Cloth-Changing Person Re-identification

-In our paper, we propose a semanticguided pixel sampling approach for the cloth-changing person re-ID task.
+In our paper, we propose a semantic-guided pixel sampling approach for the cloth-changing person re-ID task.
 This repo contains the training and testing codes.

 ## Prepare Dataset
 1. Download the PRCC dataset:  [PRCC](http://isee-ai.cn/~yangqize/clothing.html)